List of Mr. Men: Mr. Fun

 Mr. Fun has had an activity book in a toy store.
-There was also a costume made.
+There was also a costume made for him.

 He is possibly Little Miss Fun's brother.

 Mr. Funny

 Mr. Funny is the 18th book in the Mr. Men series by Roger Hargreaves.

 Mr. Funny lived inside a large teapot.
 So he decided to go out for a funny drive.
 While he was driving along the road, a Large Pig laughed to see his car (shaped like a shoe) and a worm laughed as well.
-Eventually Mr. Funny came to some sign posts.
+Eventually Mr. Funny came to some signposts.
 One of them says "This way to the zoo."
-Unfortunately all the animals at the zoo have colds.
+Unfortunately, all the animals at the zoo are sad.
 He ends up cheering up the zoo animals with his jokes and humour before driving home again.
 No one has a sense of humour like Mr. Funny.

 He is now a character in The Mr. Men Show, during its second season.
 He almost looks the same, but his flower and gloves are absent and has a white and red polka-dotted bow tie, his hat is also bent and he has Mr. Rude's nose, only it's red.
 In the show, Mr. Funny never spoke, and all of his sketches are done in mime and he acts like a clown, his only noises being the sounds of horns and whistles, similar to comedian Harpo Marx.

 Mr. Funny appears under the titles Monsieur Rigolo (French), Don Bromista (Spanish), Unser Herr Lustig (German), Meneertje Grappig/Meneertje Grapjas (Dutch), Ο Κύριος Αστείος (Greek), 趣味先生 (Taiwan), 웃겨씨 (Korean), Herra Fyndinn (Icelandic), and Senhor Engraçado (Portuguese).